Accountant (CPA) in OttawaHousing & Career Guide · 2026

 How long does it take a Accountant (CPA) to buy a home in Ottawa?

-Based on 2026 market data, a Accountant (CPA) earning approximately $72K/year needs around 10 yr 2 mo of gross income to afford a 2-bedroom condo in Ottawa.
+Based on 2026 market data, a Accountant (CPA) earning approximately $72K/year needs around 10 yr 2 mo of gross income to afford a 2-bedroom home in Ottawa.
 This uses a standard savings and down-payment model.
-This is a manageable timeline relative to other major Canadian cities.
+This is a manageable timeline relative to other major cities.

 What percentage of income does a Accountant (CPA) spend on rent in Ottawa?

-At current market rents, a Accountant (CPA) in Ottawa spends approximately 35% of gross income on a 2-bedroom apartment.
+At current market rents ($2,100 CAD/mo for a 2BR), a Accountant (CPA) in Ottawa spends approximately 35% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
 Ottawa is slightly above the guideline.
 Manageable, but leaves limited room for savings.

 Is Ottawa a good city for Accountant (CPA)s to immigrate to?

 Stable demand across all industries.
-CPA designation adds roughly $15,000–$25,000 to annual salary at mid-career.
+CPA designation adds significantly to mid-career salary in both Canada and the US.
 Strong settlement infrastructure due to federal government presence.
 Less intense competition for housing than Toronto.
 Ottawa offers a reasonable balance of career opportunity and cost of living for Accountant (CPA)s, though it pays to model the numbers against your specific salary expectations.

-Do Accountant (CPA)s need a Canadian licence to work in Ottawa?
+Do Accountant (CPA)s need a local licence to work in Ottawa?

-CPA Canada credential or NCA-recognized foreign designation for public accounting.
+Canada: CPA Canada credential.
+US: CPA licence via state board of accountancy (150 credit hours + Uniform CPA Exam).
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Ontario has some of the more rigorous assessment processes.
 Factor in 6–18 months for credential recognition depending on your profession.

 Get your personalised numbers